apidburachynskyi/Copula_Data_Generation/README.md

 # Further analysis with synthetic data

 We include in the file `toy_data_generation.py` a script that attempts to reproduce some of the experiments with a toy synthetic dataset.
+It can be executed by running `python toy_data_generation.py`.

 In this synthetic dataset, we considered comparing a GMM with a Gaussian-Copulas.
 Here, the GMM was fitted with 27 modes, according to the Akaike Information Criterion (AIC).